 CNC machining caters to a majority of companies using such universal things as fasteners, plates, nozzles, valves and panels while also being able to customize designs exclusive to each business’ needs.
 The automated technique does millions of kinds of projects.
 For a few examples:

 - Dental implants

 - Textured handrails

 - Military defense

 - Parts of electronics such as cell phones

 Each business will have its own bullet list of different projects that probably make CNC machining the right thing for savings, quality and efficiency.

 If speed, accuracy or precision in your metal fabricated parts are important to you, a CNC machine is right for you.
 If having your metal fabrication processes automated so you don’t have to worry about worker negligence, time off, or errors slowing down your operation, a CNC machine is right for you.
 If you need to make complex metal shapes for your business, especially three-dimensional shapes, a CNC machine is right for you.
 The only obvious situation where a CNC machine may not be right is if you are a very small operation that needs very simple metal shapes, where the CNC machine would not confer a huge advantage relative to the cost.
 For competitive industries, however, CNC machines are usually best.

+Fairlawn serves the East Coast and beyond with choices that save money, expedite production and result in a consistent, accurate product.
+We can’t wait to discuss with you soon how we can work together to complete your next project.
 Contact us today for more information on CNC vs. conventional machining.
 Make sure to ask for a free, no obligation estimate!